ylin0022/Handwritten-ML-algorithms/README.md

 #### Instructions
 * The submission contains all the 5000 labels, following the assignment instruction.
 * KNN is the one with highest accuracy, and the output file is predicted by KNN
-* There are some other files using GNB, LR, SVM in the subfile for comparison:
+* CNN is for reference with existing libraries(of courese) with Pytorch
 1.Find n_components for PCA.ipynb
 2.KNN_main.ipynb
 3.GNB_main.ipynb